URL path: Index page // Pregnenolone, Serum

 Pregnenolone, Serum

-Measurement of serum pregnenolone is used as an ancillary test mainly for the diagnosis of congenital adrenal hyperplasia (CAH).
+The measurement of serum pregnenolone is an ancillary test used mainly to diagnose congenital adrenal hyperplasia (CAH).

 More Information

-Pregnenolone is the first steroid to be derived from cholesterol in the pathway of steroidogenesis, and it is the common precursor for all adrenal and gonadal steroids.
+Pregnenolone is the first steroid to be derived from cholesterol in the steroidogenesis pathway, and it is the common precursor for all adrenal and gonadal steroids.
 Its production occurs in the mitochondria by cleavage of the C-20 side chain of cholesterol by the P-450SCC enzyme.
 Once produced, pregnenolone may be utilized by two pathways of steroidogenesis.
-Pregnenolone may either be converted to 17-OH pregnenolone via the enzymatic action of 17α-hydroxylase or to progesterone via the enzymatic action of 3β-hydroxysteroid dehydrogenase.
+Pregnenolone may either be converted to 17-OH pregnenolone via the enzymatic action of 17α-hydroxylase or progesterone via the enzymatic action of 3β-hydroxysteroid dehydrogenase.

 Pregnenolone levels have been shown to remain in the normal range in patients with Cushing syndrome and hyperaldosteronism.